ava-labs/avalanche-docs/docs/nodes/maintain/node-bootstrap.md

 with other nodes, collectively moving forward the chains.

-Bootstrapping a node is a multi-step process which requires downloading the chains required by the Primary Network (i.e the C-Chain, P-Chain, and X-Chain), as well as the chains required by any additional Subnets that the node explicitly tracks.
+Bootstrapping a node is a multi-step process which requires downloading the chains required by the Primary Network (that is, the C-Chain, P-Chain, and X-Chain), as well as the chains required by any additional Subnets that the node explicitly tracks.

 This document covers the high-level technical details of how bootstrapping